 I lied: “of course!”

-And with a crack of a whip I held on for dear life.
-The poor bastard I was sitting on was somehow galloping as if I was trying to outrun a jaguar.
+And with a sound of a whip breaking through the cold air, my life would change forever.
+My horse raced off and so did my heart, and I held on for dear life.
+The poor bastard I was sitting on was galloping away as if we were trying to outrun a jaguar: we were outrunning fate.
 From the sound of crackling pavement to that of rustling sand, I slowly caught on that I was in the middle of the Sahara desert.
 Just my horse and I in the blind.

 The darkness also overwhelmed me; I couldn’t seen anything but the color black under a cloudy night sky.
 I’m not sure if I could brag that “I was riding that horse with my eyes closed!” but this was close enough.
 And I knew in my bones that if I had let go for a second, I’d fall and break something: my camera, my limbs, my head, my dignity.
 So I held tighter.
 I channeled prior experience on riding mechanical bulls back home.
 It seemed as every gallop would be the last thing I would ever hear.
 I remember there was a little voice in my head telling me that I *really* wasn’t in New York anymore (a little slow, a little late).

 Then with a high-pitched whistle in front of me I saw a fire burn in the distance.
 Shadows in the light of the fire pointed.
 I turned my head over my shoulder:

 As if the muezzins were telling me to look alive, the morning adhan was beginning to resonate among the distant city lights of Cairo.
 The sun was beginning to rise.